nowicki-maciej/dmms-ui-web/README.md

   - `Library.vue` - component with book list and 'Add new book' button

 - share:
-  - `SharedToMe.vue` - list of books shared to current user
+  - `SharedToMe.vue` - list of books shared to current user.
+Introduced book download
   - `SharedToOthers.vue` - list of books that current user shares to others